HIDDEN HISPANIC HERITAGE

 "Nooo," DeSoto replied.
 "When my great-great-great-grandparents lived here, this WAS Mexico!"

 Obviously, my friend DeSoto was the first person who came to my mind when I saw Mo Rocca's wonderful "Halls of Montezuma" report on CBS's "Sunday Morning."
-In less than eight minutes, Rocca examines the Mexican-American War in a way that surely would make most Americans better understand their Latino neighbors and their right to be in this country.
+In less than eight minutes, Rocca examines the Mexican-American War in a way that surely would make most Americans better understand their hispanic neighbors and their right to be in this country.

-Readers of my columns on Hispanic American history immediately called to tell me that Rocca was moving into my turf.
+Readers of my columns on Hispanic American History immediately called to tell me that Rocca was moving into my turf.
 But I was glad to see it.
 I call my series "Hidden Hispanic Heritage," and I welcome all who try to bring our history out of hiding!

 "A lot of people live in land that was taken from Mexico in this war, and they are not aware of that," Penn State historian Amy Greenberg tells Rocca.
 "I believe a lot of the immigration debate that's going on now operates in a vacuum, where people are not realizing that in fact Mexicans are here in lands that once belonged to Mexico."